CamDavidsonPilon/lifelines/docs/Survival analysis with lifelines.rst

 *lifelines* can also be used to define your own parametic model.
 There is a tutorial on this available, see `Piecewise Exponential Models and Creating Custom Models`_.

-Other types of censorship
+Other types of censoring
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Left Censored Data
+Left censored data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-We've mainly been focusing on *right-censorship*, which describes cases where we do not observe the death event.
+We've mainly been focusing on *right-censoring*, which describes cases where we do not observe the death event.
 This situation is the most common one.
 Alternatively, there are situations where we do not observe the *birth* event
 occurring.
 Consider the case where a doctor sees a delayed onset of symptoms of an underlying disease.
 The doctor
 is unsure *when* the disease was contracted (birth), but knows it was before the discovery.